-32030 Introduction to Evangelism and Church Growth 3 hours An introduction to the disciplines of evangelism and church
+32030 Introduction to Evangelism and Church Growth

 An introduction to the disciplines of evangelism and church growth that moves from their biblical basis and theological foundations to a study of strategies, methodologies, and trends with a focus on their practical application.
 Particular attention is given to the Church Growth Movement and its historical emphasis on evangelistic church growth.